Diversity and Inclusion

 Every day, we witness how the richness of our backgrounds, perspectives and cultures improves our organizational performance.
 As a community, it is important that we underscore this value by maintaining honest respectful interactions and diverse and inclusive decision-making, with a culture that appreciates and respects all voices.

 We maintain a productive work environment based on inclusion, equality, team building and the strategic use of employee experience, perspective and talent.

-Diversity ManagementDIA implements diversity as a powerful tool to deal with current world challenges through understanding of other societies, cultures and languages.
+We implement diversity as a powerful tool to deal with current world challenges through understanding other societies, cultures and languages.

-Reasonable Accommodations in the WorkplaceDIA offers Reasonable Accommodations to qualified employees with a disability.
-DIA personnel attend diversity training that addresses policies, procedures, and practices for Reasonable Accommodations.
+We offer reasonable accommodations to qualified employees with a disability.
+All employees attend diversity trainings that address policies, procedures and practices for reasonable accommodations

-Equal Opportunity & Diversity TrainingDIA employees are required to complete equal opportunity & diversity training during the first year of employment.
+We require all employees to complete equal opportunity and diversity training during the first year of employment.
 Supervisors have an annual requirement and non-supervisors have a two-year requirement to complete Equal Opportunity & Diversity training.

 - Asian American and Pacific Islander Program